 “Went out this morning and there was plenty of em” he told me as he cast off “so it’s lookin’ pretty good for ya”.

-I had arrived on Campobello Island earlier that day after catching a fast rib water taxi across the Bay of Fundy from the charming town of St Andrews, one of New Brunswick’s numerous coastal communities.
+I had arrived on Campobello Island earlier that day for my Whale watching in New Brunswick after catching a fast rib water taxi across the Bay of Fundy from the charming town of St Andrews, one of New Brunswick’s numerous coastal communities.

 New Brunswick together with Nova Scotia and Prince Edward Island make up eastern Canada’s three Atlantic Maritime provinces and for anyone keen on a destination that has the great ocean outdoors on the doorstep, it doesn’t come much better than this.